SangamithraS15707/Bank-Marketing-Campaign-Prediction-App/README.md

 # Bank Marketing Campaign Prediction App

-This project is a web application built using Streamlit that predicts whether a client will subscribe to a term deposit based on various input features related to a bank marketing campaign.
+This project is a web application built using Streamlit that predicts whether a client will subscribe to a term deposit based on various input features related to a bank marketing campaign using logistic regression.

 ## Project Structure